sminnee/docker-silverstripe-lamp/README.md

     build_dir=`pwd`
     docker run -dP -p 3000:80 -v $build_dir:/var/www sminnee/silverstripe-lamp

+If you intend to use a separate container for your database, or don't require `dev/build` to be run, you can pass some environment variables to turn those features off:

+	build_dir=`pwd`
+	docker run -dP -p 3000:80 -e NO_DB=1 NO_DEV_BUILD=1 -v $build_dir:/var/www sminnee/silverstripe-lamp

 **Note:** This is for development purposes only; the root database user has no password.

 Development